-You should spend time learning about each provider before applying for their services.
+- You should spend time learning about each provider before applying for their services.

 - Before you apply to a high-risk merchant provider, you will want to organize and prepare.
-You’ll be asked to provide incorporation certificates, shareholder certificates, passport, utility bills, credit processing history for at least 6 months, and much other paperwork.
+You’ll be asked to provide incorporation certificates, shareholder certificates, passports, utility bills, credit processing histories for at least 6 months, and much other paperwork.

 - Your application could be followed by an interview as well.

 Red Flags for High-Risk Merchant Account Underwriting Process

 - There are a variety of things that could raise red flags for your merchant account provider.